 1. Discuss obtaining a teaching license with your faculty advisor, decide on the area of licensure desired, and complete a Declaration of Major form.

-3. Take the Praxis I: Academic Skills Assessment Test (Reading, Writing, Math) by the end of your sophomore year (or as soon as possible thereafter), making the required minimum scores, combination, or better.
+3. Take the Praxis Core Academic Skills for Educators (Core Reading, Core Writing, Core Math) by the end of your sophomore year (or as soon as possible thereafter), make the required minimum scores, combination, or better.
 Request that official copies of your scores be sent to Meredith College.
-Note: SAT or ACT scores may be accepted in place of Praxis I .
+Note: SAT or ACT scores may be accepted in place of Praxis Core.
 Contact the Department of Education for more information.

 4. Attend the “Orientation to Education” required meeting (scheduled twice during the fall and spring semesters).

 5. Complete and return forms as quickly as possible.
 (Note: If you are required to take courses in the spring for which you need to be admitted, all requirements must be met by October 15; if fall, March 15.

 - Application cover sheet: To be completed by student.

 - Recommendations: Provide at least two faculty recommendations, one of which must be from a faculty member of the Department of Education and one from a faculty member in the major.
 You are also encouraged, but not required, to provide a recommendation(s) from another faculty member who is familiar with your abilities.

 - Planned Program: List all completed and anticipated courses to be taken for degree and licensure requirements through “block” semester.
 List by name and course number.
 See your advisor for assistance and have the form signed by your advisor.

 6. When all required forms are received by the Department of Education, the application will be reviewed for admission.